autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 - Do not specify the `hyperparameter_tune` argument (counterintuitively, hyperparameter tuning is not the best way to spend a limited training time budgets, as model ensembling is often superior).
 We recommend you only use `hyperparameter_tune` if your goal is to deploy a single model rather than an ensemble.

-- Do not specify `hyperparameters` argument (allow AutoGluuon to adaptively select which models/hyperparameters to use).
+- Do not specify `hyperparameters` argument (allow AutoGluon to adaptively select which models/hyperparameters to use).

 - Set `time_limits` to the longest amount of time (in seconds) that you are willing to wait.
 AutoGluon's predictive performance improves the longer `fit()` is allowed to run.